Nivola/nivola/README.md

 ## Product and Components
 This project contains the Product **nivola**.
-The product contains some components:
+The product contains some components, you can find a description of each component within its README file:

 * beecell
 [GitHub](https://github.com/Nivola/beecell) -